Employees look to leadership to guide them on how to engage in the correct behaviour

-A Proposed Code of Ethics "Was a Colossal Waste of Time" - Bernie Ebbers, Co-Founder WorldCom
+A number of years ago, Bernie Ebbers, co-founder of WorldCom said this: A Proposed Code of Ethics "Was a Colossal Waste of Time".

-We all know where that statement got him.
-Every employee under Mr. Ebbers got the same message - find creative ways to make the numbers.
+We all know where that statement got him and the company.
+Every employee under Mr. Ebbers got the same message - find creative ways to make the numbers work.

-Sadly, this is all too common a belief.
-The process of 'cooking the books' is an evolutionary process, accomplished over time by the expectation of meeting analysts' expectation, wanting to achieve certain compensation and incentives, and the pressure to reach financial goals.
+Sadly, this push to achieve no matter the cost is still common in business practice today.
+The process of 'cooking the books' is evolutionary, accomplished over time by the pressure of meeting analysts' expectation, wanting to achieve certain compensation and incentives, and the pressure to reach financial goals.

 But what employees under management see is direction to engage in wrongdoing.